babu479/mstakx_k8s/README.md

 ########### Implementing a pod autoscaler on both namespaces ##########
 ## Namespace: Staging
 #### file1: HPA-staging.yaml
-Horizontal Pod autoscaler has been configured to the frontend application, we kept target to 75% once current metrics reached to 75%, automatically pod will increse on staging namespace
+Horizontal Pod autoscaler has been configured to the frontend application, we kept target to 75% once the CPU current metrics reached to 75%, automatically pod will increse on staging namespace
 #### #kubectl create -f HPA-staging.yaml

 ## Namespace: Production
 #### file2: HPA-production.yaml
-Horizontal Pod autoscaler has been configured to the frontend application, we kept target to 75% once current metrics reached to 75%, automatically pod will increse on production namespace
+Horizontal Pod autoscaler has been configured to the frontend application, we kept target to 75% once the CPU  current metrics reached to 75%, automatically pod will increse on production namespace
+#### #kubectl create -f HPA-production.yaml